ethereum/execution-spec-tests/docs/writing_tests/writing_a_new_test.md

 A test can be written as a negative verification.
 E.g. a contract is not created, or a transaction fails to execute or runs out of gas.

-These verifications must be carefully crafted because it is possible to end up having a false positive result, which means that the test passed but the intended verification was never made.
+This kind of verification must be carefully crafted because it is possible to end up having a false positive result, which means that the test passed but the intended verification was never made.